 We test goodwill for impairment on an annual basis, or more often if circumstances warrant, by estimating the fair value of the reporting unit to which the goodwill relates and comparing this fair value to the net book value of the reporting unit.
 Our policy is to test goodwill for impairment on October 1 of each year.
 If fair value of a reporting unit is less than its carrying value, we reduce the carrying value accordingly and record a corresponding impairment loss.
 We have two reporting units: Centers and Corporate Businesses.
-At both December 31, 2022 and 2021, out of the total goodwill balance of \$1,233.2 million recognized on our consolidated balance sheets, \$1,230.9 million has been allocated to our Centers reporting unit and \$2.3 million has been allocated to our Corporate Businesses reporting unit.
-At December 31, 2022, the estimated fair value of our Centers reporting unit is in excess of its carrying value.
+At December 31, 2023 and 2022, out of the total goodwill balance of \$1,235.4 million and \$1,233.2 million recognized on our consolidated balance sheets, respectively, \$1,233.1 million and \$1,230.9 million, respectively, has been allocated to our Centers reporting unit.
+At both December 31, 2023 and 2022, \$2.3 million has been allocated to our Corporate Businesses reporting unit.
+At December 31, 2023, the estimated fair value of our reporting units are in excess of their carrying value.